sloganking/tile-processor/README.md

 This is a problem fixed by tile image viewers.
 This repository does the work of prepairing tiles for those viewers.

-An example of how a large image can be rendered at various levels of details (LODs)
+An example of how a large image can be rendered at various levels of detail (LOD)
 ![](https://raw.githubusercontent.com/banesullivan/localtileserver/main/imgs/tile-diagram.gif)